 Online Safety Sessions

-In November 2018, we hosted a number of sessions run by Peter Cowley, Information and Communications Technology Officer and Online Safety Adviser, Achieving for Children.
+We have hosted a number of sessions run by Peter Cowley, Information and Communications Technology Officer and Online Safety Adviser, Achieving for Children.

 The talks looked at how our children are using the Internet, how parents can best support them to avoid problems, and what to do if anything goes wrong.
 Those that attended were really impressed by the tips and advice that Peter shared.
 Some were quite surprised by some revelations and nearly everyone agreed the information was informative and incredibly useful.